SM9 (cryptography standard): Identity Based Cryptography

-In Identity Based Cryptography, one or more trusted agent's use their private keys to compute an entity's private key from their public key (Identity and Validity Period).
+In Identity Based Cryptography, one or more trusted agents use their private keys to compute an entity's private key from their public key (Identity and Validity Period).
 The corresponding public keys of the trusted agent or agents are known to everyone using the network.
 If only one trusted agent is used that trusted agent can compute all the private keys for users in the network.
 To avoid that state, some researchers propose using multiple trusted agents in such a way that more than one of them need to be compromised in order to compute individual public keys.

 Chinese Cryptographic Standards

 The SM9 Standard adopted in 2016 is one of a number of Chinese national cryptography standards.
 Other publicly available Chinese cryptographic standards are: